 - Mix it all together

-Using a wooden spoon, combine all the ingredients together until everything comes together.
+Using a wooden spoon or spatula, mix all the ingredients together until everything is well combined.

 - Form balls

 Using your hands, roll the mixture into tablespoon-sized balls and set aside.

 Roll each ball in desiccated coconut and enjoy immediately or place them in an airtight container.

 - Too Dry - If the mixture is too dry, add a little extra tahini or nut butter.

 - Too Sticky - Add a little extra desiccated coconut.
 You can always add a little desiccated into the mixture before forming the energy balls.